cscart/docs/en/user_guide/manage_products/options/index.rst

 Options
 *******

+Options are additional *separable* product properties.
+That don't have a quantity of their own, and don't affect the quantity of product in stock.
+But they can affect the price or weight of the product.
+Good examples of options are:

+* Custom engraving

+* Gift wrap

+* Extended warranty

-The **Products → Options** page allows you to manage global product options and option variants in your store.
-Global options work in the same manner as the product-specific options, but they can apply to multiple products.
+The **Products → Options** page allows you to manage all product options and option variants in your store.
+The changes you make here will affect all products that use these options.

 * To add a new option, click the **+** button.